Deep Intention

 The 3 Centers

-The triangle represents everything that is manifest.
-It’s always manifested in relation to something else. … The Enneagram is teaching us on a mystical level and always including the opposites.
-Being aware of including the shadow is an endless dynamic process. … It’s saying that to see the nature of anything is to see it as the Unity, to see it as a particular relational manifestation in the living moment, and that the living moment keeps changing it and then you’re a little closer to reality.
+Being aware of including our shadow is an endless dynamic process.
+It’s saying that to see the nature of anything is to see it as the Unity, to see it as a particular relational manifestation in the living moment, and that the living moment keeps changing, and then you’re a little closer to reality.
 That’s part of the original meaning of the symbol.

 • Concerned with resistance and control of the environment; has issues with aggression and repression; seeks autonomy; underlying feeling of rage.